What Are Stimulants?

 While stimulants are commonly thought to be prescription drugs, there are also drugs classified under the same category that fit the into illicit drugs, such as methamphetamine and cocaine.

-It’s not uncommon to see weight loss due to the fact that these medications increase heart-rate and reduce appetite.
+It’s not uncommon to see weight loss, either, since these medications increase heart-rate and reduce appetite.
 Many users have difficulties with sleeping and find themselves relying on another substance to bring them down at the end of the day, which can lead to other addictive behaviors.

 If you or a loved one are struggling with reducing the dosage of any stimulants or discontinuing the use of the drug altogether, please contact us.
 We have certified addiction specialists available to assist in all protocols necessary with treatment.